 What happens first?

 Once it has been decided to file a lawsuit, we will prepare a summons and complaint.
-A summons and complaint basically states that you were involved in an accident due to the negligence of another.
-Once the summons and complaint is filed and served, we then wait for the defendant and their attorney to answer.
+A summons and complaint basically state that you were involved in an accident due to the negligence of another.
+Once the summons and complaint are filed and served, we then wait for the defendant and their attorney to answer.

 How long do they have to answer?

 After they have been served with the complaint, they have 30 days to answer.
 There are many situations where an extension of time to answer will be granted, such as being unable to locate the defendant.

 What happens after they Answer our Complaint?

 Once the complaint is answered, we begin the discovery portion of your lawsuit.
 During discovery, we share with the other attorneys your information and they share with us their client’s information.
 This process can take some time because often the other party requests information they are not entitled to or they drag their feet getting us their information and we are required to go before the Judge to fight on your behalf.
 This can happen a few times throughout the process.